duartegroup/InterpretingMLKinetics/README.md

 * The DFT dataset: "Data_for_dft.xlsx"

-* Rotational symmetry numbers of species whos thermochemistry was calculated without using the autodE interface: "SPECIES_symmetry_numbers.csv"
+* Rotational symmetry numbers of species whose thermochemistry was calculated without using the autodE interface: "SPECIES_symmetry_numbers.csv"

 * Summary of the main results from DFT calculations that were executed without using the autodE interface: "Iteration_of_DFT_outs.xlsx"